odygrd/quill/docs/filters.rst

 Filters are used to selectively control which log statements are sent to specific ``Sinks`` based on defined criteria.

-Each :cpp:class:`quill::Sink` can be associated with one or multiple :cpp:class:`quill::Filter` objects.
+Each :cpp:class:`Sink` can be associated with one or multiple :cpp:class:`Filter` objects.
 These filters allow customization of log statement handling, such as filtering by log level or other criteria.

 By default, a logger sends all log messages to its ``Sinks``.
 Filters provide a way to intercept and selectively process log records before they are outputted.